vlunaklick/vlunaklick/README.md

 - 📫 **How to reach me:** v.lunaklick@gmail.com

-- 🧪 **About this github:** here you can see me go from zero to full-stack web Developer.
+- 🧪 **About this GitHub:** here you can see me go from zero to full-stack web Developer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">